s2005/win-cli-mcp-server/docs/tasks/07-update-documentation-and-sample-configurations.md

 ## Overview and Problem Statement

-All project documentation and sample configurations are written for the legacy flat configuration structure.
-With the new inheritance-based configuration system, users need updated documentation, migration guides, and sample configurations that demonstrate the new features and best practices.
+The project documentation and sample configurations need to be updated to demonstrate the inheritance-based configuration system and its features.

 ### Current Issues

-- README shows old configuration format
+- Documentation needs examples of the new configuration format
-- No migration guide for existing users
-- Sample configurations use flat structure
-- No examples of shell-specific overrides
+- Sample configurations should demonstrate shell-specific overrides
 - Missing documentation for new features (inheritance, WSL config, etc.)
+- Need comprehensive examples showing different use cases

 ## Technical Implementation Details